Practice overview

 Other historical contentious work has included:

-• Acting as sole counsel (against Jonathan Evans QC and Fenner Moeran KC), for the Original Trustee who had been removed by the Regulator facing allegations of misconduct, breach of trust, and pensions liberation.
+• Re London Quantum Retirement Benefit Scheme (Determinations Panel, 8 Feb 2016): Acting as sole counsel (against Jonathan Evans QC and Fenner Moeran KC), for the Original Trustee who had been removed by the Regulator facing allegations of misconduct, breach of trust, and pensions liberation.

-• Pollock v Reed [2016] Pens LR 129: Led by Robert Ham KC in a High Court trial acting for the employer in a proposed scheme restructuring, raising issues of the interpretation of the Presevation of Benefit Regs, the role of the PPF, and non- consensual member transfers.
+• Pollock v Reed [2016] Pens LR 129: Led by Robert Ham KC in a High Court trial acting for the employer in a proposed scheme restructuring, raising issues of the interpretation of the Preservation of Benefit Regs, the role of the PPF, and non- consensual member transfers.

 • Instructed in relation to the Nortel Scheme FSD litigation.